Hector Sam: Club career

 Wrexham went straight back up in 2002–03, Sam making 32 appearances and scoring another five goals.
 His goals came against Oxford United, Macclesfield Town, Swansea City, Hartlepool United and Carlisle United.
 He was transfer listed by manager Denis Smith in May 2003, despite penning a two-year deal two months previous.
 The 2003–04 season was one of Sam's strongest.
 He scored twelve times in 41 games, managing to score twice in one game on two occasions – against Blackpool and Luton Town.
 In January 2004 Rotherham United manager Ronnie Moore expressed an interest in signing him, though nothing came of it.
 In 2004–05, he again scored twelve times, though this was not enough to save Wrexham from the drop – thanks to them being deducted ten points for entering administration.
 His first competitive hat-trick in the English game came on 10 August at Boundary Park, as he scored all of Wrexham's goals in a 3–2 win over Oldham.
 He also picked up his first sending off, seeing red against Huddersfield Town on 27 November at the Galpharm Stadium, he received the red just three minutes after replacing Juan Ugarte (the sending over was later overturned upon appeal).
 In March 2005, he scored his seventh career goal against Oldham, though he accepted he was now a 'super-sub' at Wrexham.
 He scored a club record 14 goals from the bench.
 His twelve goals earned the club eleven points, they would have been saved if it were not for administration.
 He was an unused substitute in the club's 2005 Football League Trophy success.
 At the end of the season he signed for Port Vale, who themselves had narrowly avoided relegation.

-After three appearances in August 2005 he broke his leg, and had to wait until April 2006 to take to the field again.
+After three appearances in August 2005 he broke his leg after a foul from Rotherham United's Shaun Barker.
+He had to wait until April 2006 to take to the field again.
 The injury limited him to just five appearances in 2005–06, and at the end of the campaign he dropped down to League Two to sign with Vale's West Midlands rivals Walsall.
 He made scored seven goals in a massive 47 appearances in 2006–07, as the club went up as champions.
 Despite this, he was let go at the end of the season.
 He was subsequently signed by Notts County in May 2007.
 County had a disappointing 2007–08, finishing just six points off relegated Mansfield Town – and eight points ahead of his old club Wrexham.
 He made 24 appearances before being dropped in January, scoring just two goals; one against Hereford United and the other against Histon in the FA Cup.
 He left the club by mutual agreement in March 2008.